 What made Santo’s accomplishments even more amazing was the secret he kept for many years: his battle with diabetes since he was a teenager.
 He kept the matter out of the public eye, but later became a champion in the fight against the disease, raising millions of dollars for research.
 When it became apparent that his celebrity could enhance awareness, Santo became a driving force in the fight against diabetes, as well as an inspiration to others who were burdened with it .

 Ronald Edward Santo was born on February 25, 1940, in Seattle, Washington.
-His parents divorced when he was a young boy, leaving Ron to live with his mother, Vivian, and his younger sister, Adielene.
+He was the second child born to Louie and Vivian Santo, who also had a daughter named Adielene.
+Louie Santo's primary job was that of a truck driver for an ice cream company, but he also worked as a bartender.
+Ron's parents divorced when he was a young boy, leaving him to live with his mother and sister.
 His mother married John Constantino a few years later, giving Santo a male role model whom he became very close to, often referring to Constantino as Dad.